 Livestock grazing permits and livestock droving permits are available from Council for 6-12 month periods.
 There are no fees for these permits but conditions apply.

-For application forms relating to various types of livestock grazing and droving visit the local laws & compliance forms page or for further information contact the Council’s Compliance Unit on (03) 5232 9400.
+For application forms relating to various types of livestock grazing and droving visit the local laws & compliance forms page or for further information contact the Council’s Local Laws-Community Safety Unit on (03) 5232 9400.